 First things first – do you have the iPad Mini or the full size iPad?
 The full size iPad has a screen that’s ten inches along the diagonal, while the iPad Mini is smaller at about 8 inches.
 If you’ve got a full size iPad, skip to the next question.
 If you’ve got a small iPad, read on.

-If you’ve got the smaller kind of iPad, then you have either the iPad Mini or the iPad Mini 2 (also known as the iPad Mini with Retina display).
-The iPad Mini with Retina display will look sharper due to its higher resolution screen and will be 0.3 mm thicker, but if you don’t have two iPads to compare then the effect won’t be obvious.
+If you’ve got the smaller kind of iPad, then you have either the iPad Mini, iPad Mini 2 and iPad Mini 3 (the latter two are called iPad Mini with Retina display).
+The iPad Mini 2 and 3 will look sharper due to its higher resolution screen and will be 0.3 mm thicker, but if you don’t have two iPads to compare then the effect won’t be obvious.
+Unless you have a gold model, in which case it must be the iPad Mini 3.

 2. Full-size iPad with Lightning connector – but does it have a thick or thin bezel?

 The most recent iPad is the iPad Air – a newly retitled and redesigned iPad with a very thin bezel, like the iPad Mini.
 The big difference to previous full-size iPads is the thickness of the bezels.
 The Air has very thin bezels, and a lighter and thinner design overall as well.
-If you have a thin-bezeled iPad, then check out our iPad Air accessories.
+The Air 2 is notably thinner, at 6.1mm, and is also the only full-size iPad available in gold.
+If you’re not sure, check the model numbers – the Air 2 is A1566 and A1567, while the original Air is the A1473, A1474 and A1475.

 If you have wider bezels, then the most recent iPad it could be is the fourth generation iPad, or iPad 4.
 It’s very similar in shape and size to the third generation iPad, but it has the small micro-USB sized Lightning connector instead of the earlier wide and thin 30 Pin Apple connector.
 The iPad 4 was released in late 2012.